ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20211022:

+- added bar chord shapes for major, minor and seventh chords
+- minor tweaks and updates

 #### 20211020:
 When in FretSelect mode (selecting more than one note) the app wil now search all scales for those notes.
 Before it was only searching the standard Western scales: major, minor, pentatonic, and blues.